tavril/minfo/README.md

 ### Cache file

-There is a cache file (`~/.minfo-cache.json`) which caches the computer model, CPU, GPU and memory information (as these information are unlikely to change...).
+There is a cache file which caches the computer model, CPU, GPU and memory information (as these information are unlikely to change...).
+By default, the cache is located at `~/.minfo-cache.json`.
+You can change the location of the cache file in the configuration file.

 - You can ask the tool to not use the cache with command line parameter `-n`.
 - You can ask the tool to refresh the cache with command line parameter `-r`.